NamanJain2050/Programming-Notes/Quicksort.md

 <b> 2.
 How to pick a pivot? </b> <br>
 Given a list of numbers we have to choose a pivot element around which we can partition.
 Common choices of pivot are:
-- First number of array
+- First element of array
-- Last number of array
+- Last element of array
 - Pick randomly
-- Pick median of array
+- Median of three

+Picking first or last element of array can cause worst case if array is already sorted.
+This can be tackled by picking a random pivot. <br>
+"Median of three" rule says: choose the pivot of first, middle and last element of array as pivot.
+This solves the problem of algorithm degrading to worst case in already sorted arrays.
+It also gives better constant time complexity than picking the pivot randomly

 <b> 3.
 Partition procedure </b> <br>
 Given a 'pivot' element, now we need to partition our array around this pivot. <br>